tumblingprogrammer/blog_entries/scratch-pad.md

 ![ tumbling programmer - setting windows for python development - python 2 - customize python ]( https://www.tumblingprogrammer.com/media/2017/06/python2-customize-python.png " tumbling programmer - setting windows for python development - python 2 - customize python ")

-Make sure to select the `Add python.exe to Path` so you can run python directly from the bash terminal (or the windows command prompt) without having to provide the whole path (i.e., this will allow you to run...
+Make sure to select the `Add python.exe to Path` so you can run python directly from the bash terminal (or the windows command prompt) without having to provide the whole path to the python executable file.
+This will allow you to run...

 `./python name_of_your_python_script.py`